-- Begin in Upavistha Konasana (Wide-Angle Seated Forward Bend); make sure to be directly on top of your sitting bones with your legs at about a 120-degree angle and your quadriceps squarely facing the ceiling.
+- Begin in Upavistha Konasana (Wide-Angle Seated Forward Bend).
+Ground through your sitting bones and open your legs to about 120-degrees.
+Your quadriceps should face the ceiling.

 - As you inhale, lengthen your spine.

-- Exhale; twist your torso to the right.
+- As you exhale, twist your torso to the right.

 - Maintaining the rotation of your spine, tilt your torso laterally to the left.

-- Place your left shoulder to the inside of your left knee while continuing to revolve your torso up toward the ceiling.
+- Move your left shoulder toward the inside of your left knee while revolving your torso toward the ceiling.

 - Extend your left hand, palm up, toward your left foot, and clasp your inner foot or reach your hand toward your foot.

-- Press your right knee toward the floor to balance the weight of your torso to the left.
+- Press your right knee toward the floor to balance the weight of your torso.

 - As you inhale, lengthen your spine.

-- Exhale; twist any amount more to the right, spinning your chest to the ceiling.
+- As you exhale, twist your torso further to the right and spin your chest to the ceiling.